In the 2024 General Election only 41% of 18-24 year olds who were eligible to vote did so.

-Derby Cathedral School’s politics curriculum aims to help students to form a well-balanced and highly informed understanding of the city, country and world in which they live.
+Derby Cathedral School’s politics curriculum aims to help students to form a well-balanced and highly informed understanding of the political systems in the city, country and world in which they live.

 Through carefully planned activities, students will learn to scrutinise political processes and structures in detail.
 They will develop the skills of critical source evaluation.
-They will be able to make well-evidenced comparisons between the political systems of the US and UK.
-Finally students will gain an understanding of a broad range of ideologies underpinning the study of politics.
+They will be able to make well-evidenced comparisons between the political systems of the US and UK systems of government.
+Finally, students will gain an understanding of a broad range of ideologies underpinning the study of politics.

 Through the use of regular discussion and debate, politics students at Derby Cathedral School will be given the opportunity to develop, articulate and defend their political opinions.
 Even more importantly, they will be able to listen to, understand, and appreciate the different views of others.
 Our curriculum and teaching aims to produce politically aware, informed and engaged future citizens who understand and promote the importance of democracy so that in future elections their generation is empowered to engage much more fully with democratic processes.